Phantasma scale

 - Field Report and Survey of Fiorinia phantasma (Hemiptera: Diaspididae), Potential Pest of Palms, and Ornamental Plants in the United States.

-- This is a large PowerPoint file so it takes a long time to download.
+- This is a large PowerPoint file so it takes a while to download.

 - IR-4 Scale Efficacy - 2023